|Location:||Neuves-Maisons. Metting point: iron bar gate at the mine.|

 |2009||Agence du Patrimoine et de la Culture des Industries Néodomiennes (APCI, Agency for Industrial Culture and Heritage Neuves-Maisons) founded.|

-The problem with the minete ores were the difficulties to smelt it into good iron.
+The problem with the Minette ores was the difficulty to smelt it into good iron.
 The ores had impurities, namely phosphorous, which could not be removed easily at first.
 In 1878 the British inventor Sidney Gilchrist Thomas discovered an inexpensive industrial process for the mass-production of steel from ores with such impurities.
-Oxygene was blown into the molten iron ore and the phosphrous oxidzed, a process called basic Bessemer.
-Now the minette ores could be converted much cheaper into high quality iron.
+Oxygene is blown into the molten iron ore and the phosphorus oxidizes, a process called basic Bessemer.
+Now the minette ores could be converted much cheaper into high-quality iron.

 The next development was the construction of an ore train named Le Coucou (The Cuckoo) which linked the mine with the furnace at Neuves Maisons.
 In 1885 the concessions of the four mines Val-de-fer, Val-Fleurion, Maron-nord, and Fond de Monveaux were united by a decree of the mining authority, which resulted in the formation of a single mine.